About AAUW, Austin Affiliate

 AAUW Funds

 AAUW has been empowering women as individuals and as a community since 1881.
-For more than 130 years, we have worked together as a national grassroots organization to improve the lives of millions of women and their families .
+For more than 140 years, we have worked together as a national grassroots organization to improve the lives of millions of women and their families.
 AAUW has a long and distinguished history of advancing educational and professional opportunities for women in the United States and around the globe.
-One of the world’s largest sources of funding for graduate women, AAUW provided more than $4 million in funding for more than 250 fellowships and grants to outstanding women and nonprofit organizations in the 2019-2020 academic year.
-Due to the
+One of the world’s largest sources of funding for graduate women, AAUW provided more than $6.2 million in funding for more than 261 fellowships and grants to outstanding women and nonprofit organizations in 2024.
+Due to the longstanding, generous contributions of AAUW members, a broader community of women continues to gain access to educational and economic opportunities – breaking through barriers so that all women have a fair chance.

 AAUW’s Programs